nafakhairunnisa/submission/README.md

 ## Dashboard Preview
 ![Screenshot 2025-03-09 183438](https://github.com/user-attachments/assets/bbacf178-52f7-4937-be13-b4bad2ea4ced)

-## Description
+## Project Overview
-An analysis project of bike sharing dataset.
-It's to discover and share insights from the dataset.
+This project is a data analysis dashboard built to uncover trends and insights from a public bike sharing dataset.
+The goal is to understand user behavior, seasonality, and factors influencing bike rentals using interactive visualizations.

 ## How to Access Dashboard